KnowWhereGraph/kwg-api/docs/index.rst

 - `application/rdf+xml`
 - `text/turtle`

+More information on negotiation can be found `here <./content-negotiation.html>`_

 Developing
 ----------
 KnowWhereGraph's API is open source and is open to contributions.
 GitHub acts as place for issue tracking and project scoping.
-For more information on development guidelines, refer to the Github README.
+For more information on development guidelines, refer to the Github README and the `developing docs <./developing.html>`_.

 Indices and tables
 ==================

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`